Skip to main content

 Security Groups

 Security Groups act as virtual firewalls for EC2 instances to control incoming and outgoing traffic.
-If a node is missing a security group rule it can affect Luna’s ability to attach the nodes to the EKS cluster or prevent nodes from running pods and services.
+If a required security group rule is missing, Luna may be unable to attach nodes to the EKS cluster or nodes may fail to run pods and services.

 When Luna is deployed, the default EKS security groups are automatically tagged.
 If you wish to tag another security group you can use awscli to add the tags to the security group: